 What accessibility options are available to me?

-The Talking Books Program can provide you with information for the Perkins School and Worcester Talking Books Library.
+The Talking Books Program can provide you with information for the Perkins School for the Blind and Worcester Talking Books Library.
 Libraries throughout Massachusetts have a wide variety of resources which make the library and its collections and services available to people with disabilities.

 The Massachusetts Library Accessibility Search allows you to search for specific resources and equipment (e.g., a Kurzweil 1000 Reader, wheelchair accessible meeting rooms).